What is the Student Council?

 How many School Councillors are there?

-• Helping to appoint the new Headteacher.
+- Helping to appoint the new members of staff.

-• Helping in the wider community - The children regularly plan activities to support charity events, such as, Children In Need and Red Nose Day.
+- Helping in the wider community - the children regularly plan activities to support charity events, such as, Children In Need and Red Nose Day.